- SLO Bar list of Panel Mediators (limited and unlimited civil cases)

 ADR is an acronym for “Alternative Dispute Resolution”.
 ADR programs provide alternative ways to resolve your dispute.
 Generally, these include using a neutral third party to help you find a resolution.
 While the court may be considered the original “neutral third party”, most people find litigation (court procedures) to be time consuming, stressful, and expensive.
 ADR programs are here to offer you an option that can bring closure more efficiently and in some ways, more effectively.

 San Luis Obispo County Superior Court ADR programs include Mediation and Arbitration.
+Click here to download a list of the mediators that can be found in the Mediation Binders located in all civil courtrooms.

 Mediation is fair, voluntary, confidential, and flexible.
 Choosing mediation allows you to try and resolve the situation based on what’s most important to you.The mediator facilitates a productive process to help break down the barriers in communication that often go up due to conflict, and to explore options allowing parties to arrive at a mutual, acceptable resolution.The mediator does not decide the dispute; the parties retain power over the outcome.